-Synchronization Validation is implemented in the VK\LAYER\KHRONOS\validation layer as a Validation Object.
-When enabled, it is intended to identify resource access conflicts due to missing or incorrect synchronization operations between actions (Draw, Copy, Dispatch, Blit) reading or writing the same regions of memory.
+Synchronization Validation is implemented in the VK\LAYER\KHRONOS\validation layer as optional additional validation.
+When enabled, it is intended to identify resource access conflicts (often referred to as "hazards") due to missing or incorrect synchronization operations between actions (Draw, Copy, Dispatch, Blit) reading or writing the same regions of memory.
+Synchronization Validation also reports issues between or outside of recorded command buffers (Queue Submit, etc.).